 It is believed that this sector has hospitals with better equipment and offers better services.
 However, these facilities are expensive and mainly used by wealthy people or those with insurance.

-The private system is there for anyone that can pay for their services.
+The private system is there for anyone who can pay for their services.
 This system is also available through insurance policies.
 Most Salvadorans can’t afford these private facilities; therefore, they use the public healthcare system.

 El Salvador Healthcare System